Dance is hard on the body. The long hours of practice means a dancer’s muscles can be sore due to muscle fatigue.

-It’s likely that every dancer will experience pain at some point in their training.
-Being able to identify the type of pain your young dancer is feeling will help to make sure they are not continuing to practice when they should be receiving treatment and recovering.
+However, it is important to know what is normal soreness, and what may be a sign that your dancer may be putting themselves at risk for injury.
+Being able to identify the type of pain your young dancer is feeling will help to make sure they are not continuing to practice when they should be evaluated by a medical provider.

 Main Causes of Injuries in Young Dancers

-The motion in a dance movement should come from the muscle support of a dancer’s hips and then the knees and ankles will fall into place.
+The motion generated during dance should come from the muscle support of a dancer’s hips, with their knees and ankles subsequently falling into place.
 Problems arise when a dancer tries to force their turnout.
-That means instead of relying on their hips to be in the proper position they use the friction of the floor to turn their feet out — more than their body is ready for.
+That means instead of relying on their hips to be in the proper position, they use the friction of the floor to turn their feet out — creating more force than their body is ready for.
 This puts extra stress on the knees and back and will eventually cause pain.

 Many injuries happen when a dancer experiences a sudden acceleration in growth in their body, called a growth spurt.
 During this time of transition, a dancer may no longer be able to perform a move properly that they once were able to do with ease.
 They may not be as flexible as they once were, or may need to get stronger to help control their longer limbs.